Linear Panel Regressions with Two-Way Unobserved Heterogeneity: Estimation approaches

 \subsection{Least-squares interactive fixed effect estimator}

 Following \cite{Bai2009} we consider

 This estimator was introduced for the exact factor model in equation \eqref{model:truncated}, and \cite{Bai2009} shows that it is $\sqrt{NT}$-consistent and asymptotically normally distributed for $N,T \rightarrow \infty$ when the true number of factors is fixed and known. \cite{MoonWeidner2015} extend this result to the case where the true number of factors is chosen too large in the estimation.
-To make the estimates $\widehat \lambda$ and $\widehat f$ in \eqref{est:bai} unique, we choose the usual normalization $T^{-1} \widehat f' \widehat f = \mathbb{I}_R$, and $\widehat \lambda' \widehat \lambda$ to be a diagonal matrix.